AM2552/CampusConnect/README.md

 - Then important, npx sequelize init and delete folders seeders and migrations

 For sequelize:
-- don't touch the index.js file, this just identifies the files in ./models as different table#
+- don't touch the index.js file, this just identifies the files in ./models as different tables
 - to connect database with mysql workbench go to config.json, change the properties to the ones you set on mysql

 For database: